Dry Eye Syndrome (DES) or Dry Eye Disease (DED) can results in a variety of symptoms, some of which may include:

 Unblocking Clogged Oil Glands

-There are a number of different devices that can do this, some of which include iLux and Lipiflow, and IPL (intense pulsed light).
-These all help with MGD, ocular rosacea and blepharitis, however here at the Kennedy Eye Clinic, we recommend using Radio Frequency (RF) treatments to accomplish the same thing.
-A few reasons we prefer RF technology to IPL is that there are no risks of damage and no limitations on darker skin tones and it is a lot more comfortable of a procedure compared to Lipiflow.
+There are a number of different devices that can do this, some of which include iLux and Lipiflow, RF (radiofrequency) and IPL (intense pulsed light).
+These all help with MGD, ocular rosacea and blepharitis, however here at the Kennedy Eye Clinic, we recommend using RF and IPL and have both technologies.
+Please see a description of each in the next section.

 SEVERE DRY EYE SYMPTOMS